 Best for ages: 2-14

 Why go?
-You'll never forget the first time your princess-loving little girl catches her first glimpse of the real Ariel or Belle or watches fireworks explode over Cinderella’s Castle.
+You'll never forget the first time your princess-loving child catches their first glimpse of the real Ariel or Belle or watches fireworks explode over Cinderella’s Castle.
 Disney is fun for parents, too!

-What to do?
-Check the Magic Kingdom classics off your list first.
-Then, head to Disney's Animal Kingdom, celebrating its 20th anniversary in 2018.
-At Disney Springs, experience the all new Star Wars: Secrets of the Empire and Toy Story Land.
+What to do: Check the Magic Kingdom classics off your list first, then head over to Disney's Animal Kingdom.
+At Disney Springs, experience the Vintage Amphicar and Aerophile.

 Best for kids ages: 5-15